rtk-rnjn/MomCare-Backend/README.md

 # MomCare-Backend

-Middleware for [MomCare](https://github.com/rtk-rnjn/MomCare) iOS application.
-This middleware is responsible for handling the requests from the iOS application and interacting with the database to fetch the required data.
+Backend for [MomCare](https://github.com/rtk-rnjn/MomCare) iOS application.
+This backend is responsible for handling the requests from the iOS application and interacting with the database to fetch the required data.

-We are using MongoDB as our database and FastAPI as our middleware.
+We are using MongoDB as our database and FastAPI as our backend.

 ## Installation